ModernDude/pynch/README.md

 2. If a submissions list source html is missing user, time, or comment count the output will not be correct.
-This is because each field selecter is run independently and merged together.
+This is because each field selector is run independently and merged together.
 The solution assumes that each submission provides each piece of information.
 There are rare times when some information is not provided, in these cases the other fields will be mismatched.